luckytuvshee/luckytuvshee/src/pages/career/index.md

 ## Personal Projects

 - [ecommerce website](https://shop.luckytuvshee.me): This is one of my university project.
-I used ReactJS + MaterialUI and PHP Laravel framework
+I used ReactJS + Material UI and PHP Laravel framework.
+See [Admin dashboard](https://shop-api.luckytuvshee.me)
-- [album creator](https://editor.luckytuvshee.me): Similar to [Canva.com](https://canva.com) where user can add text, shape, image on slide or can use predefined template.
+- [photo album creator](https://editor.luckytuvshee.me): Similar to [Canva.com](https://canva.com) where user can add text, shape, image on slide or can use predefined template.

+#### Design by Juliette